cLucinski/spotify-extended-history-analysis/data/README.md

+# data

+Use this folder to house your downloaded Spotify listening history files.

-**The content of this README is the English content found in the `ReadMeFirst_ExtendedStreamingHistory.pdf` file which is included in the data request download from Spotify.
+**The content of this README is the English segment found in the `ReadMeFirst_ExtendedStreamingHistory.pdf` file which comes included in the data download from Spotify.
 (2024)**

 ![](https://web-api.textin.com/ocr_image/external/d9b8d00e54c96774.jpg)